-To delete an Enable Method List, click to Delete the entry desired to be deleted.
-To modify an Enable Method List, click Edit to make any changes and click Apply.
+To delete an Enable Method List defined by the use, click Delete button to the entry desired to be deleted.
+To modify and Enable Method List, click Edit button to make the changes and click Apply.

-Figure 4.107 - Security > Access Authentication control > Enable Method Lists
+Figure 5.99 - Security > Access Authentication control > Enable Method Lists